[ Back to Historical Fiction ] -> [ Back to A Troubled Peace ]

 Holocaust: The Diary of a Young Girl by Anne Frank; Milkweed by Jerry Spinelli; Night by Elie Wiesel (for 14 and older)

-Resistance: Code Name Verity and Rose Under Fire by Elizabeth Wein (14 and older); Number the Stars by Lois Lowry; Twenty and Ten by Claire Huchet Bishop; Snow Treasure by Marie McSwigan; For Freedom: The Story of a French Spy by Kimberly Brubaker Bradley; The Boys from St. Petri by Bjarne Reuter; Girl in the Blue Coat by Monica Hesse
+Resistance:The Light in Hidden Places and Artifice by Sharon Cameron; Code Name Verity and Rose Under Fire by Elizabeth Wein; Girl in the Blue Coat by Monica Hesse; Number the Stars by Lois Lowry; Twenty and Ten by Claire Huchet Bishop; Snow Treasure by Marie McSwigan; For Freedom: The Story of a French Spy by Kimberly Brubaker Bradley; The Boys from St. Petri by Bjarne Reuter

 The German Experience: Soldier Boys by Dean Hughes; Soldier X by Don L. Wulffson; The Book Thief by Markus Zusak; The Boy Who Dared by Susan Campbell Bartoletti; Prisoner of Night and Fog by Anne Blankman

-Nonfiction: Hitler Youth: Growing Up in Hitler's Shadow by Susan Campbell Bartoletti; The Good Fight: How WWII Was Won by Stephen Ambrose; Vive La France: The French Resistance During WWII by Robert Green; A Thousand Sisters by Elizabeth Wein
+Hitler Youth: Growing Up in Hitler's Shadow by Susan Campbell Bartoletti; The Good Fight: How WWII Was Won by Stephen Ambrose;

-Resistance Memoirs (for high school readers): The Autobiography of The Woman the Gestapo Called the White Mouse by Nancy Wake; The Diary and Memoir of Virginia Albert-Lake (American in French Resistance); Outwitting the Gestapo by Lucie Aubrac
+The Autobiography of The Woman the Gestapo Called the White Mouse by Nancy Wake; The Diary and Memoir of Virginia Albert-Lake (American in French Resistance); Outwitting the Gestapo by Lucie Aubrac; The War: A Memoir by Marguerite Duras

 Photo Collections: Lee Miller’s War (Allied war correspondent/photographer, 1944-45); Life: Our Finest Hour, the Triumphant Spirit of the WWII Generation

-For High School Readers: Suite Francaise by Irene Nemirovsky; The Blood of Others by Simone de Beauvoir; Catch-22 by Joseph Heller; The Great Escape by Paul Brickhill; Madame Fourcade's Secret War by Lynne Olson, D-Day Girls by Sarah Rose; Lilac Girls by Martha Hall Kelly; A Train in Winter: An Extraordinary Story of Women, Friendship, and Resistance in Occupied France by Carolline Moorehead
+For High School Readers And Adult Readers: Suite Francaise by Irene Nemirovsky; The Blood of Others by Simone de Beauvoir; Catch-22 by Joseph Heller; The Great Escape by Paul Brickhill; Madame Fourcade's Secret War by Lynne Olson, D-Day Girls by Sarah Rose; Lilac Girls by Martha Hall Kelly; A Train in Winter: An Extraordinary Story of Women, Friendship, and Resistance in Occupied France by Carolline Moorehead

-Resistance: Charlotte Gray (PG-13); Paris Underground; Julia (PG); Valkyrie (PG-13) ; Female Agents (17+); Resistance (PBS Series)
+Resistance: Charlotte Gray (PG-13); Paris Underground; Julia (PG); Valkyrie (PG-13)

-Civilians: Casablanca: The Best Years of our Lives; Au Revoir, Les Enfants (PG)
+Civilians: Casablanca; The Best Years of our Lives; Au Revoir, Les Enfants (PG)

-Holocaust: Life is Beautiful (PG-13); Lacombe, Lucein; the miniseries Holocaust (starring Meryl Streep); TV movie Playing for Time (Vanessa Redgrave); The Pianist; Schindler's List
+Holocaust: Life is Beautiful (PG-13); Lacombe, Lucein; the miniseries Holocaust (starring Meryl Streep); TV movie Playing for Time (Vanessa Redgrave); The PianistSchindler's List

-Documentaries: PBS/Ken Burns The War; Anne Frank Remembered; The Eye of Vichy: France’s Shocking Collaboration with the Nazis; Secret Lives: Hidden Children and Their Rescuers During WWII.
+PBS/Ken Burns The War; Anne Frank Remembered; The Eye of Vichy: France’s Shocking Collaboration with the Nazis; Secret Lives: Hidden Children and Their Rescuers During WWIIThe World at WarThe Nazis: A Warning from History

 Under a War-torn Sky and A Troubled Peace tell the story of a B-24 bomber pilot who survives bailing out over Nazi-occupied France and then returns, following liberation, to find a young Resistance boy who saved him.